Justin-Diner/sorcerers_quest/README.md

 Monday - Monday will be spent getting the player to move appropriately, loading arrows onto the screen, figuring out flight projetions and collision.
 Should also consider the start/music button, Github links/personal links, instructions, and general CSS.
 Tuesday - Tuesday I will complete collision detection to ensure that when the arrows his the Sorcerer his health decreases.
 Ensure he dies as 0 health and you have to restart.
 Work on the anmation and boss battle with the castle.
 Wednesday - Final adjustments, any additional features, cleanup, music, and sound.
-Thursday Morning - CSS Cleanup.
+Thursday Morning - CSS Cleanup/Deployment.
+Present.

 Checklist